ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 That's all we need for user login.
 Now we need to link our login and registration form to this functionality.

-### Add Functionality to the Login and Register Buttons
+### Add functionality to the login and register buttons

 When a user clicks the register button, we will create a new user document in our MongoDB users collection, containing their username and hashed password.
-When a user clicks login, we will log them in if they've entered a valid username and password combination and redirect them to the `main.html` file.
+When a user clicks "Login", we will log them in if they've entered a valid username and password combination and redirect them to the `main.html` file.

 To do this, we'll create a new function that handles login and registration.
 Add the following code below the `def login()` function: